 There were many visual design issues with the movie page: No hierarchy of elements, poor contrast between the background and typeface, the blocks of text were too close or too far from each other, and the "Add to My Watchlist" button wasn't easy to find (and it was separated from the main content).

 The previous Kanopy allowed people to navigate through the Kanopy app before they created a Kanopy account.
 However, there was no sign up available on the TV device and no instructions on how to sign up either.
 People would have to guess that link device is a way to find the sign up instructions.

 The instructions were confusing to people and many people didn't read the instructions of how to sign up on Kanopy.

 The TV app lacked in good contrast between text and background in many components and screens of the entire TV app experience.

 The Kanopy TvOS app was based on a template for TvOS provided by Apple.
 It didn't have a design system and it didn't use Kanopy brand colors.

-The TvOS app and Roku app had a problem in common: it was hard for the users to find the browse menu on both apps and it required different interactions.
+The TvOS and Roku app had a issue in common: it was hard for users to find the browse menu on both apps and the interactions were different.

 In collaboration with the Product Manager and the Engineer lead, we drafted how the TV app experience including the onboarding process and the TV app design.